kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 + admin creates `Bucket` instances representing backend buckets.

 ### Finalizers
-The following finalizers are added by COSI to orchestrate deletion of the various COSI resources.
-Of note is that a finalizer is added to the two user created instances (BR and BAR) so that these intances remain available until the deletion of the associated resources (Bucket and BA) and the backend bucket have completed.
+The following finalizers are added by COSI to orchestrate the deletion of the various COSI resources.
+Of note is that a finalizer is added to the two user-created instances (BR and BAR) so that these instances remain available until the deletion of the associated resources (Bucket and BA) and the backend bucket have completed.

-+ _objectstorage.k8s.io/user-protect_, added to BRs and BARs.
++ _objectstorage.k8s.io/{bucketrequest|bucketaccessrequest}-protect_, added to BRs and BARs.
 + _objectstorage.k8s.io/br-protect_, added to a `Bucket` indicating a BR created it.
 + _objectstorage.k8s.io/ba-\<name1> ba-\<name2>..._, added to a `Bucket` for each BA referencing the `Bucket.`
 + _objectstorage.k8s.io/bar-protect_, added to `BucketAccess` indicating a BAR created it.